Outsourced vs In-House Delivery Drivers: What’s the Difference?

 This is where Curri can help with order fulfillment.
 Curri is a delivery logistics platform that offers on-demand delivery services for businesses of all sizes.
 Simply tell Curri what needs to be delivered and where, and we will match you with a driver who can get the job done.
 Everything is tracked in real-time and insured.

-Risk of Downtime
+Risk of downtime

 A driver calling out sick or taking time off can leave you short-handed.
 If a truck is in the shop for maintenance or breaks down unexpectedly, it could also mean missed deliveries and bad customer experience.

-Compliance Burdens
+Compliance burdens

 Drivers need valid licenses, and in some cases, specific certifications depending on what’s being delivered (like hazardous materials).
 Vehicles must be insured and regularly inspected to meet safety standards.